 At 16.75 oz, the DownMat HL is just over a pound—unbelievably light for a sleeping mattress with an R-Value of 7.0.
 Yep, it’s rated for temperatures as inhumanely cold as -32°C (-25.6 F).

 Obviously, a sleeping pad of this calibre is a small investment.
 The use-case is for those embarking on a wintry adventure with (1) funds to spare and (2) a disposition towards the ultralight.

 - Surprisingly lightweight

 - Highly packable

 Remember our best mattress for couples?
-For those of you who liked our pick but prefer to sleep solo, check out Klymit's Static V UltraLite insulated sleeping pad.
-It offers the same advanced technology and contoured V-shaped baffles while weighing in at just 15.2 oz (564g).
+For those of you who liked our pick but prefer to sleep solo, check out Klymit's Insulated Static V Sleeping Pad.
+It offers the same advanced technology and contoured V-shaped baffles while weighing just 24 oz (680g) and boasting a 4.4 R-Value.